Connectionism: Biological realism

-Connectionist work in general does not need to be biologically realistic and therefore suffers from a lack of neuroscientific plausibility.
-However, the structure of neural networks is derived from that of biological neurons, and this parallel in low-level structure is often argued to be an advantage of connectionism in modeling cognitive structures compared with other approaches.
+Connectionist work in general does not need to be biologically realistic.
 One area where connectionist models are thought to be biologically implausible is with respect to error-propagation networks that are needed to support learning, but error propagation can explain some of the biologically-generated electrical activity seen at the scalp in event-related potentials such as the N400 and P600, and this provides some biological support for one of the key assumptions of connectionist learning procedures.
+Many recurrent connectionist models also incorporate dynamical systems theory.
+Many researchers, such as the connectionist Paul Smolensky, have argued that connectionist models will evolve toward fully continuous, high-dimensional, non-linear, dynamic systems approaches.